-This policy meets the requirements under Section 100 of the Children and Families Act 2014, which places a duty on governing boards to make arrangements for supporting pupils at their school with medical conditions.
+This policy meets the requirements under Section 100 of the Children and Families Act 2014, which places a duty on schools to make arrangements for supporting students with medical conditions.

-It is also based on the Department for Education (DfE)'s statutory guidance on supporting pupils with medical conditions at school.
+It is also based on the Department for Education (DfE)'s statutory guidance on supporting students with medical conditions at school.